MethodicalAcceleratorDesign/MAD-NG.docs/refman/source/script.rst

 	4..3..-0.1          -- negative steps are handled
 	stop..start..-step  -- operator precedence

-The default value for unspecified :literal:`step` is :literal:`1`.
+The default value for unspecified :var:`step` is :const:`1`.
 The Lua syntax has been modified to accept concatenation operator without surrounding spaces for convenience.

 Ranges are *iterable* and *lengthable* so the following code excerpt is valid: